NETponents/octoduino/README.md

 Octoduino is a program for the Arduino that allows you to run script files from an SD card.

 ## What languages are supported?
-None right now.
-We are still in the early stages of development, so we're trying to perfect the underlying framework first.
-Once we get that out of the way, we can get started working on individual languages.
+No "real" languages are supported right now.
+We only support ParseBasic.
+It's pretty much the BIOS of Octoduino.
+We're hard at work adding support for new languages.
+Check out the issues page on GitHub if you would like to help move things along.

 ### Fully supported
+- ParseBasic

 ### Partially supported

 ### On the drawing board
-- BASIC
 - NODE.JS
 - Ruby
 - Arduino (C++)